vincentbernat/network-lab/lab-routes-ipv6/README.md

 9999 --all-kernel -g -- cat /sys/kernel/kbench/run` can help to
 pinpoint the problem:

  - Policy rules are always evaluated, even when they are untouched.
    This is not the case for IPv4.
 With an almost empty routing table, 30% of the time is spent in evaluating those rules.
+This is fixed in 4.14.

  - Main and local tables are not merged.
 A first match is done against local, then a second one is done for main.
 About 10% of the time is